en_USEnglish

 • ShortPixel Image Optimizer : Very popular and efficient, offers lossy and lossless compression, WebP conversion.

-5. Caching: The key to speed
+5. Caching: The Key to Speed

-Caching is one of the most important techniques for boost the performance of your WordPress site.
-The cache allows you to store a static version of your web pages so that they can be served more quickly to subsequent visitors.
-Without a cache, WordPress has to generate each page dynamically on every request, which consumes server resources and slows down loading.
+Caching is one of the most important techniques for boost the performance of your WordPress siteCaching allows you to store a static version of your web pages so they can be served faster to subsequent visitors.
+Without caching, WordPress must dynamically generate each page for each request, which consumes server resources and slows down loading times.

 Cache types

-• Browser caching : The visitor's web browser stores static elements (images, CSS...), JavaScript) for subsequent visits.
+• Browser caching : The visitor's web browser stores static elements (images, CSS, JavaScript) for subsequent visits.
 Configurable via HTTP headers or plugins.

 • CDN (Content Delivery Network) caching : CDNs (see next point) also cache static content on their globally distributed servers.

-Recommended WordPress cache plugins
+Recommended WordPress Cache Plugins

 • W3 Total Cache : Very powerful free plugin, but more complex to configure than WP Rocket.
 Offers many advanced caching options.